GenericMappingTools/gmt/doc/rst/source/grdcontour.rst

     The contours to be drawn may be specified in one of three possible ways:

-    (1) If *cont_int* has the suffix ".cpt" and can be opened as a file, it is assumed to be a color palette table.
+    (1) If *cont_int* has the suffix ".cpt" and can be opened as a file, it is assumed to be a CPT file.
 The color boundaries are then used as contour levels.
-If the cpt-file has annotation flags in the last column then those contours will be annotated.
+If the CPT file has annotation flags in the last column then those contours will be annotated.
 By default all contours are labeled; use **-A-** to disable all annotations.

-    (2) If *cont_int* is a file but not a cpt-file, it is expected to contain contour levels in column 1 and a C(ontour) OR A(nnotate) in
+    (2) If *cont_int* is a file but not a CPT file, it is expected to contain contour levels in column 1 and a C(ontour) OR A(nnotate) in
         col 2.
 The levels marked C (or c) are contoured, the levels marked A